 Remuneration is a key focus for investors and our Shareholders.
-The Board is charged and responsible to balance:
+The Board has accordingly charged and empowered the Remuneration and Nomination Committee to balance the:

-• The Group's desire to attract and retain high quality Directors and to attract, retain and motivate Senior Executives

-- The need to ensure incentives for Senior Executives encourage them to pursue the growth and success of the Group (both in the short-term and over the longer-term) without taking undue risks - The need to ensure incentives for Non-Executive Directors do not conflict with their obligation to bring an independent judgement to matters before the Board - The Group's commercial interest by not excessively over-remunerating.
+- Group's desire to attract and retain high quality Directors and to attract, retain and motivate Senior Executives - need to ensure incentives for Executive Directors and other Senior Executives encourage them to pursue the growth and success of the Group (both in the short-term and over the longer-term) without taking undue risks - need to ensure incentives for Non-Executive Directors do not conflict with their obligation to bring an independent judgement to matters before the Board - Group's commercial interest by not excessively over-remunerating.